AustinClojure/workshop-docs/Pages/6-build-page.md

   $: lein test
 ```

-Confirm that all three assertions have passed and that there are no failures or errors, pat yourself on the bat.
+Confirm that all three assertions have passed and that there are no failures or errors, pat yourself on the back.

 ### Adding Messages